Rakshaa-17/ML-Projects/Supervised Learning/Drug Classification - Classification/README.md

-# 💊 Drug Classification using Supervised Learning
+# 💊 Drug Classification - Classification
 This project focuses on predicting the most suitable drug to prescribe to a patient based on their medical attributes.
 By leveraging classification algorithms, the goal is to assist healthcare providers in making informed, data-driven decisions for medication prescription.

 ### 🎯 Objective